mhelmer/redux-xforms/README.md

 const createByFilter = compose( withInitialState({}), // inject initial state as {}
-  withFilter(hasFilterName), // let through if action has filterName withCompareStateObjects, // return previous state if new state is shallow equal updateKey(mapActionToFilterName), // update a single key in the state with the result of the next reducer isolateKey(mapActionToFilterName) // run the reducer on a single state slice ) // we can call this with a reducer to get the transform
+  filtering(hasFilterName), // let through if action has filterName comparingStateObjects, // return previous state if new state is shallow equal updateSlice(mapActionToFilterName), // update a single key in the state with the result of the next reducer isolateSlice(mapActionToFilterName) // run the reducer on a single state slice ) // we can call this with a reducer to get the transform

- // we can transform (state, input -> state) selectors as well const withGetByFilter = isolateKey(mapActionToFilterName)
+ // we can transform (state, input -> state) selectors as well const withGetByFilter = isolateSlice(mapActionToFilterName)
 ```
 When `createByFilter` is called with a reducer, the transformers will be applied one by one, from right to left.
 When calling the transformed reducer with an action, it will come in from the left.